cloudcodger/showcase/docs/Grafana_Monolithic_Stack.md

 This showcase covers the Monolithic approach.

+As of this update, the [MinIO](#minio) showcase is no longer working.
+The software has changed owndership and can no longer be installed as described here or in the [MinIO](MinIO.md) showcase.
+Until another configuration for S3 style backend support is figured out, this showcase only demonstrates the installation of [Mimir and Loki](#grafana-mimir-and-grafana-loki) and [Grafana](#grafana).

 # Components

 - A set of NGINX reverse proxy load balancers (See [Reverse Proxy](Reverse_Proxy.md))